-What’s not to love about Bottlebrush trees?
+What’s not to love about bottlebrush trees?
 They are sweet, come in all sorts of colors and sizes, and look great in just about every setting!
 The downside is, they tend to be a little pricey and you can’t always find the exact palette you want.
-So of course, the only option we were left with was to dye our own!
+So of course, the only option we were left with was to diy bottlebrush trees on our own (and with color!)
 And you know what?
 It’s incredibly easy!
 We are already making plans for more.
-All you need are some natural sisal trees, which we found online, and basic liquid or powder dyes.
-We chose a jewel tone palette for this round, but I’m already dreaming up a pastel wonderland to try next.
-I love how these look sitting atop a mantel or in big glass cloches to look like oversized snowglobes.

 Materials: